UnbendableStraw/homepod-restore/README.md

 ## Building your own IPSW

 If you want to try building an .ipsw yourself, accomplish the prerequisites first.
 This may be easier in the future.
-For now:

-1. `mkdir -p _httpserver/firmware/AudioAccessory1,1/0x7000`
-2. Generate keys (details to come).
+Download the desired signed, full OTA .zip for AudioAccessory1,1 (from ipsw.me), and the latest signed full .ipsw for AppleTV5,3

+1. Generate keys by unzipping your HomePod OTA, use img4tool to extract kbags, use gaster to decrypt kbags into keys to put in json file.
 This repo has key "21L569" for 17.5 attached for you to try.
 Put your key inside the 0x7000 folder
+2. `mkdir -p _httpserver/firmware/AudioAccessory1,1/0x7000`
 3. `cd _httpserver`
 4. `python3 -m http.server 8888`
 5. leave the python http server running, and open a new terminal